ondrejhonus/rotary_enc_to_7seg/README.md

 # Connections
 - 7 seg from pin D2 to pin D11
+    - D2 and D3 is for digit control
+    - D4-D10 is for segment control
+    - D11 is for period control
 - Rotary encoder:
     - CLK to A1
     - DT to A2